edgedb/edgedb/docs/guides/deployment/aws_aurora_ecs.rst

 Create a local link to the new EdgeDB instance
 ----------------------------------------------

-To access the EdgeDB instance you've just provisioned on AWS from your local machine run ``edgedb instance link``:
+Create an local alias to the remote EdgeDB instance with ``edgedb instance link``:

 .. code-block:: bash